aubreyrjones/mutagen/README.md

 directly.
 But the icons are dumber than that: they're just abbreviations for named results ranges.

-"⚅⚅" is literally just "Critical Success".
+* "⚅⚅" is literally just "Critical Success".
-"⚃⚅" is literally just "Full Success".
+* "⚃⚅" is literally just "Full Success".
-"⚂⚃" is literally just "Partial Success".
+* "⚂⚃" is literally just "Partial Success".
-"⚀⚀" is literally just "Failure".
+* "⚀⚀" is literally just "Failure".

 Writing out the result range name every time takes too space.
 The dice seem to provide a little bit of mnemonic aid compared to something arbitrary like ◐ ◑ ◒ ◓ or something like that.

+I have some neurological visual problems differentiating symbols, so I did my best to make them identifiable even to my fuzzy brain.
+If you're having trouble reading them, it might help to notice that:

+  * you don't have to "read" the symbols by counting the dots.
+It's good enough just to recognize the different shorthands visually.

+  * the first die of each icon is different (6, 4, 3, 1) and fairly
+    visually distinct.

+  * the dice get visually "less full" as the result range goes down.

+  * when next to each other, ranges are always listed in descending order.
+So a move will always say "if you roll ⚅⚅ or ⚃⚅" and never the other way around.

 Building Playbooks